TomUszyn/WSAA-project/README.md

 * **Scripting**: Experience with Bash scripting and YAML for automation and configuration.
 * **Web Services**: Practical experience in creating and managing web applications with CRUD operations, dynamic interfaces using **AJAX**, and third-party API integration (such as **Last.fm API**).

 I am enthusiastic and hardworking, passionate about analysing real-world and virtual datasets.
-I enjoy working on data-driven projects that provide insights and drive decisions.b<r>
+I enjoy working on data-driven projects that provide insights and drive decisions.<br>
 [🔝 Back to Top](#table-of-contents)